three-bedroom-apartment/TBA/src/about.md

 ---

 TBA is a desperate attempt at novel thought.
-cutting-edge materials, technologies, and processes etc.
+Interested in the failure of language, and
-Interested in the failure of language and whatever-contemporary and and multi-disciplinary and
+contemporary materials, techlnogies, and processes etc.
-Falling apart at the seams & searching for something
+multi-discplinary search for somethingand falling apart at the seams & in

 Contact: tba023305@gmail.com